gagle/node-argp/README.md

 <a name="argp_argv"></a>
 __Argp#argv() : Object__

 Parses the `process.argv` array.
-It uncaches and nulls the module.
+It uncaches and nulls the module after parsing the input data.

 <a name="argp_body"></a>
 __Argp#body() : Argp__